 With four official languages (German, French, Italian, and Romansch), Switzerland is an ideal place for international education.
 The country’s motto is, “Unity, yes; uniformity, no,” giving you the opportunity to discover diversity in a peaceful, collaborative environment.
 By living with a host family and studying at a local high school in Switzerland, you’ll be totally immersed in regular Swiss teenage life.
 This is your chance to join a global community and make Switzerland’s breathtaking landscapes and delicious food a part of your everyday routine.

-Things to know
+Things to Know About Switzerland

 Switzerland is famous for its natural beauty, which the Swiss work very hard to protect.
 In most communities, you won’t be far from snow-capped mountains or crytal-clear lakes.
 If the environment is important to you, you’ll appreciate all the effort the country puts into recycling and conservation.
 The Swiss also value punctuality and efficiency; a common saying claims that if you’re late, it’s probably because you weren’t wearing a Swiss watch or riding a Swiss train.